 Gordon, et al. v.
 Sabre (S.D.N.Y.)

 Lead trial counsel for Sabre in a putative class action brought against Sabre by purchasers of airline tickets.
 The putative class includes "all residents of the United States who purchased an airline passenger ticket for travel on any of the Airlines between June 1, 2006 and the present."
 Plaintiffs claim Sabre conspired with its competitor "global distribution services" operators, Amadeus and Travelport, to require certain terms in their contracts with airlines, which allegedly caused plaintiffs to overpay for their airline tickets.
 Won a motion to dismiss 100% of plaintiffs' claimed damages.
-Lind and his team subsequently obtained denial of class certification (on the remaining claims for injunctive relief) and won a motion to disqualify class counsel due to their conflict in representing the remaining individual plaintiffs.
-Sabre was able to resolve the remaining plaintiffs' claims on very favorable terms.
+Lind and his team subsequently obtained denial of class certification (on the remaining claims for injunctive relief) and won a motion to disqualify class counsel due to their conflict in representing the remaining individual plaintiffs, which led to the resolution of the remaining plaintiffs' claims.

 U.S. Airways v.
 Sabre Inc. (S.D.N.Y.)

 Served as lead trial counsel for Sabre in antitrust action relating to contracts between U.S. Airway (now American Airlines) and Sabre concerning Sabre's Global Distribution System.
 U.S. Airways sought $1.4 billion in trebled damages.
 Won summary judgment on claim for injunctive relief and over 75% of plaintiff's damages claim.
 Won $6 million costs/attorneys' fees award.
 After a ten-week jury trial, won defense verdict on one claim and elimination of 99% of total damages plaintiff had sought on second claim.
 Also won denial of declaratory and injunctive relief.
 The Second Circuit subsequently vacated the jury's liability finding and remanded the case for a new trial.
 Trial date pending.